 \subsection{The cosmic star formation rate history}

-In order to assign star formation rates (SFR) to dark matter haloes we start by assuming a simple relation between halo mass before CWD and star formation rate.
+In order to assign star formation rates (SFR) to dark matter halos we start by assuming a simple relation between halo mass before CWD and star formation rate.
 Based on the fit provided by \citet{Dekel09} we assume an semi-linear dependence between halo mass and gas accretion/star-formation rate as:

-Where the constant $A$ summarizes complex physical processes such as star formation efficiency (which in principle can also depend on halo mass and redshift).
-At the present time $A$ corresponds to the SFR a halo with a mass of $10^{12}$\msun would experience if it remained connected to its network of primordial filaments (but this seems unlikely for such a massive halo) and the value of the exponent $\alpha = 1.15$ comes from halo growth rates \citep{Neistein06,Birnboim07,Neistein08,Genel08,McBride09,Bouche10}.
-We assume a SFR, given by equation \ref{eq:SFR_mass}, before CWD and an instantaneous star formation quenching after the CWD event.
-This behaviour is analogous to a constant star formation rate and a subsequent decline \citep{Blanton06,Reddy12,Schawinski14}.
-No assumptions on the morphology of the galaxy are made (although information from the merger trees could be used for this purpose).
+Where the constant $A$ summarizes complex physical processes (which in principle can also depend on halo mass and redshift).
+At the present time $A$ corresponds to the SFR a halo with a mass of $10^{12}$\msun would experience if it remained connected to its network of primordial filaments, and the value of the exponent $\alpha = 1.15$ is derived from halo growth rates \citep{Neistein06,Birnboim07}.
+We assume a SFR given by equation \ref{eq:SFR_mass} before CWD and an instantaneous star formation quenching after the CWD event.
+This behavior is analogous to a constant star formation rate and a subsequent decline \citep{Blanton06,Reddy12}.

-Figure \ref{fig:madau_plot} shows the cosmic star formation rate history (SFRH) computed by integrating the star formation from all haloes which have not yet suffered CWD at a given redshift and assigning star formation rates as a function of halo mass following equation \ref{eq:SFR_mass}.
-Our CWD implementation can reproduce the general shape of the SFRH curve, in particular its peak at $z \sim 3$ and decline to its present value more than two orders of magnitude lower \citep{Heavens04}.
-The origin in the peak in the SFRH seems related to the CWD of massive haloes in the mass range $10^{11.5-12.5}$\msun with a peak at around $z \sim 2-3$ (Fig. \ref{fig:mass_at_z0_vs_detach_distribution}) indicating the time when the rate of web detachment was maximum (Fig. \ref{fig:multistream_derivative}).
+Figure \ref{fig:madau_plot} shows the cosmic star formation rate history (SFRH) computed by integrating the star formation from all halos which have not yet suffered CWD at a given redshift and assigning star formation rates as a function of halo mass following equation \ref{eq:SFR_mass}.
+The CWD model can reproduce the general shape of the SFRH curve, in particular its peak at $z \sim 3$ and decline to its present value more than two orders of magnitude lower \citep{Heavens04}.
+It is interesting to note that the origin in the peak of the SFRH coincides to the peak of CWD events density of massive halos in the mass range $10^{11.5-12.5}$\msun with a peak around $z \sim 2-3$ (Fig. \ref{fig:mass_at_z0_vs_detach_distribution}) indicating the time when the rate of web detachment events was maximum and the (until that point) increasing star formation rate began to slow down (Fig. \ref{fig:multistream_derivative}).